ferr0s04/feup-fsi/README.md

 **Contents**
 Solved weekly TP classes (LOGBOOKS)
 Solved weekly CTFs
+Personal notes for studying
+Slides from the lectures

-*Note: contents are only available after deadlines to prevent plagiarism.*
+*Note: Some contents are only available after deadlines to prevent plagiarism.*

 **Labs**
 [SeedLabs](https://seedsecuritylabs.org/)